-Personal data is defined by the General Data Protection Regulation (EU Regulation 2016/679) as ‘any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier’.
+Personal data is defined by the UK General Data Protection Regulation (UK Regulation 2016/679) as ‘any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier’.
 Personal data is, in simpler terms, any information about you that enables you to be identified.

 We will endeavour to keep your information accurate and up to date, and not keep it for longer than is necessary.

 In accordance with the Health and Social care Act 2012 and Health and Social Care (Quality & Safety) Act 2015, personal and sensitive information we will collect from you may include:

 We collect this personal information in order to provide treatment services to you (including communicating with you, your GP, your NHS referrer, other medical advisors, care and support providers as appropriate).

 We securely store your information on our electronic care records system and in paper form.